saltyrtc/saltyrtc-meta/Protocol.md

 contain a client address (an address different to `0x00`), the message is a client-to-client message.
-SaltyRTC servers MUST relay these messages to the corresponding destination.
+SaltyRTC servers MUST relay these messages to the corresponding destination once the sender is authenticated and the adress sections in the nonce have been validated.
 In case the message could not be relayed, the server MUST send a 'send-error' message back to the sender (see previous section).
-Message types between initiator and responder SHALL be repeated in case the sender receives a 'send-error' message from the server.
+Message types between initiator and responder SHALL be repeated two times (three times including the initial send attempt) in case the sender receives a 'send-error' message from the server.

 Identical to client-to-server messages, the messages are serialised MessagePack objects.
 We will provide an example for each message in an